2016 Nobel Prize in Literature: Dylan's acceptance of award

-Literary influences and references in Dylan’s work

-References to poets and other writers have played a notable role in Dylan’s work from the artist’s early days in the 1960s and 70s.
-Dylan’s lyrics over the decades have directly named, among others: William Blake, T.S.
-Eliot, Allen Ginsberg, Erica Jong, James Joyce, Jack Kerouac, Edgar Allan Poe, Ezra Pound, Arthur Rimbaud and William Shakespeare.

-In 2017, the year after Dylan received his Nobel Prize, Harvard University Classics Professor Richard F. Thomas published a book entitled Why Bob Dylan Matters.
-In this work, Thomas suggests that Dylan’s lyrics contain many literary allusions, including to the works of classic poets Homer, Ovid and Virgil.
-To support this claim, Thomas offered multiple examples of Dylan’s 21st-century lyrics side-by-side with lines from these poets.
+In his Nobel Prize lecture, Dylan wrote about the impact of three books on him: Herman Melville's Moby-Dick, Erich Maria Remarque's All Quiet on the Western Front and Homer's Odyssey.
+He concluded: "Our songs are alive in the land of the living.
+But songs are unlike literature.
+They're meant to be sung, not read.
+The words in Shakespeare's plays were meant to be acted on the stage.
+Just as lyrics in songs are meant to be sung, not read on a page.
+And I hope some of you get the chance to listen to these lyrics the way they were intended to be heard: in concert or on record or however people are listening to songs these days.
+I return once again to Homer, who says, 'Sing in me, oh Muse, and through me tell the story'".In 2017, the year after Dylan received his Nobel Prize, Harvard University Classics Professor Richard F. Thomas published a book entitled Why Bob Dylan Matters.
+In this work, Thomas suggests that Dylan's lyrics contain many literary allusions, including to the works of classic poets Homer, Ovid and Virgil.
+To support this claim, Thomas offered multiple examples of Dylan's 21st-century lyrics side-by-side with lines from these poets.
 Towards the beginning of his book, Thomas further argues for situating Dylan firmly alongside those whose work seems to have inspired him, noting: "For the past forty years, as a classics professor, I have been living in the worlds of the Greek and Roman poets, reading them, writing about them, and teaching them to students in their original languages and in English translation.
 I have for even longer been living in the world of Bob Dylan’s songs, and in my mind Dylan long ago joined the company of those ancient poets.".

-Thomas (2017) ends by addressing Dylan’s Nobel Lecture, during which – the author points out – Dylan extensively discussed three particular works of literature and the impressions these works made on him: Homer's the Odyssey, Moby-Dick by Herman Melville and All Quiet on the Western Front by Erich Maria Remarque.